go101/immutable-value-proposal/README-v9.a.md

 As above has mentioned, the cap field of a reader byte slice should be set to `-1` if its byte elements are immutable.

+## Go 1 incompatible cases and solutions

+There are two Go 1 incompatible cases.

+#### reader arguments

+As above mentioned, when a writer or writable value is passed to a reader parameter, the writer or writable value must be explicitly converted to a reader or read-only value to act as a legal reader argument.
+This will break much user code which contains calls to functions in standard packages, such as `fmt.Print`, for the prototype of the `fmt.Print` function is expected to change to `func(...interface{}:rr)`.

+Solution 1: To avoid such incompatibilities, the prototype of the `fmt.Print` can be changed to `func(...interface{}::q)` instead.

+Solution 2: Use `go fix` to fix the calls in user code.

+#### reader/read-only package-level variables

+Many exported `error` values declared (with `var` now) in standard packages are expected to be changed as read-only values (declared with `var:ro` later).
+However, there might be some user code in whcih these `error` values are assigned to some variables.
+From the rules mentioned above, such assignments will become illegal later.

+Solution: Use `go fix` to fix these assignment in user code.

 ## Rationales

 #### Rationales of Go needs read-only and immutable values